Home / The Gospel of Sri Ramakrishna / Volume 1 /

 They are hedged around and not free.
 Can I free them?"
 Did the Master

-find that the people assembled there were locked within the prison walls of
+find that the people assembled there were locked within the prison

 the world?
-Did their helplessness make the Master address these words to
+Did their helplessness make the Master address these words

 the Divine Mother?